shui1/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/tdx-hfl/tdx-hfl.md

 -	Federated training – Propose a federated training solution based on Intel TDX and RA-TLS technology.
 -	Model Protection – Using LUKS to protect model confidentiality and integrity during model training and model transfer.

-## Privacy protection
+## Privacy Protection
 In this solution, privacy protection is provided in the following aspects:

-### Runtime security using Intel TDX
+### Runtime Security Using Intel TDX
 Intel TDX technology offers hardware-based memory encryption that isolates specific application code and data in memory.
 Intel TDX allows user-level code to allocate private regions of memory based on a TD (Trust Domain) environment.

 Intel TDX also helps protect against SW attacks even if OS/drivers/BIOS/VMM/SMM are compromised and helps increase protections for secrets even when attacker has full control of platform.

 In the training phase of federated learning, the gradient information is stored inside the TD.
 Intel TDX provides assurance that no unauthorized access or memory snooping of the TD occurs to prevent leakage of gradient and model information.

-### Encrypted transmission and remote attestation
+### Encrypted Transmission with Remote Attestation
 We use the Remote Attestation with Transport Layer Security (RA-TLS) of Intel TDX technology to ensure security during transmission.
 This technology combines TLS technology and remote attestation technology.
 RA-TLS uses TEE as the hardware root of trust.
 The certificate and private key are generated in the TD and are not stored on the disk.
 Therefore, participants cannot obtain the certificate and private key in plain text, preventing the man-in-the-middle attacks.
 In this federated learning solution, RA-TLS is used to ensure the encrypted transmission of gradient information.

-For more information about RA-TLS, please refer to the relevant [documentation](https://cczoo.readthedocs.io/en/latest/Solutions/grpc-ra-tls/index.html)and [code](https://github.com/intel/confidential-computing-zoo/tree/main/cczoo/grpc-ra-tls).
+For more information about RA-TLS, please refer to the relevant [documentation](https://cczoo.readthedocs.io/en/latest/Solutions/grpc-ra-tls/index.html) and [code](https://github.com/intel/confidential-computing-zoo/tree/main/cczoo/grpc-ra-tls).

-### Model at-rest security
+### Model At-Rest Security
 We use the LUKS storage service to encrypt the model generated during the training process, to protect the model from being acquired by malicious hosts and only visible in the TD.
 Therefore, safe storage of the model is achieved.
 In addition, we use the Trusted machine with LUKS Secrets to obtain the model in TD through RA-TLS technology.
 Therefore, the safe migration of the model is achieved.

 ## Workflow